CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 #### Result
 A new task named `go for church` is created in the **Do It Soon** column, with its deadline under the name of this task	.
 Also, it is highlighted in purple borders.

-### 4. Add a task with single quotation mark
+### 4. Add a task with name enclosed in single quotation mark
 Type `add 'drop by store' by tmr`
 #### Result
-A new task named `drop by store` is created in the **Do It Soon** column, with its deadline under the name of this task.
+A new task named `drop by store` is created in the **Do It Soon** column, with its deadline (tomorrow's date) under the name of this task.
->Sometimes Agendum may wrongly interpret part of task name as a deadline/event time.
-To avoid this wrong interpretation, you can add single quotation marks around the task name, and agendum will only interpret those inside the quotation marks as task name.
+>Sometimes Agendum may incorrectly interpret part of task name as a deadline/event time.
+To avoid this misinterpretation, you can add single quotation mark around the task name.
+Agendum will then intepret what is enclosed within the single quotation mark as the task name and will not attempt to parse it as time.

 ## Rename